 - Nbr of People: This is used when a resource is defined as a labor pool resource.
-This field is used to define the number of people found within this pool.
+This field is used to describe the number of people found within this pool.

-- Capacity Hours: This field will multiply the duration by the number of people defined in the field above.
+- Capacity Hours: This field will multiply the duration by the number of people defined in the area above.
 If there is one person scheduled to work, then the capacity hours will be the length of the shift duration.
-If there are 2 people scheduled to work, then the capacity hours will become twice the length of the duration.
+If two people are prepared to work, then the capacity hours will become twice the length of the period.

 Overlapping Capacity Intervals

 If capacity intervals overlap on the same resource, then the following rules are applied: